Cats, roosters and other animals

 - Add any new cats and/or dogs

-Council hires cat cages free of charge for a 14 day period.
-A $35 refundable deposit is required.
+Council loans cages suitable for catching cats free of charge for a 14 day period.

-Residents are asked to sign a hire agreement which includes notifying adjacent neighbours that they have hired a cage with the intention of catching stray cats in the neighbourhood.
-Waiting time for a cat cage is usually between 1-2 months.
+You will be required to notify adjacent neighbours that they have borrowed a cage with the intention of catching stray cats in the neighbourhood.
+To add your name to our waiting list please complete this form.
+Waiting time for a cat cage can be up to 2 months.

 Birds and poultry